Network Utility Maximization Revisited: Three Issues and Their Resolution: Proof of Convergence

 The update equation in step \ref{step:step4} of Algorithm \ref{alg:mainalgorithm} is a standard stochastic approximation scheme but without the stochasticity.
 A common method to analyze the asymptotic behavior of such schemes is the dynamical systems approach based on the theory of ordinary differential equations (ODE).
 But $T(x)$ being a set valued map necessitates the use of differential inclusions.

 The outline of the proof is as follows.
 We will first characterize the fixed points of the mapping $T$.
 We will then argue that the system optimal point is one of the finitely many fixed points of the mapping $T$.
 We will next show that the solution to the differential inclusion in (\ref{eqn:mainalgdi}) models the asymptotic behavior of the iterates $x^{(k)}$.
 Following this, We will show that every solution to the differential inclusion converges to one of the fixed points of $T$ via Lyapunov theory.
-Finally, we will prove that the fixed point to which the solution to the differential inclusion converges as $t \rightarrow \infty$ is the system optimal point.
+Finally, though there may be many fixed points, we will prove that the fixed point to which the solution to the differential inclusion converges as $t \rightarrow \infty$ is the system optimal point.